 Q: Who is this antihistamine supplement beneficial for?A: The Anti-Hist supplement is beneficial for those experiencing dietary reactions due to histamine, and for those who are intolerant to histamines in general.
 It is not limited to environmental allergens.

 Q: When should I take this antihistamine supplement?A: We recommend 15-30 minutes before eating.

-Q: How long can I take this antihistamine supplement?A: You can take Natural D-hist on an ongoing basis.
+Q: How long can I take this antihistamine supplement?A: You can take Anti-hist on an ongoing basis.
 You can gradually try to reduce the dosage down to one per day or even one per day on the days you're eating high histamine foods.

 Q: I’m having issues with mast cell activation syndrome.
-Any recommendations?A: The best recommendation is Natural D-Hist.
+Any recommendations?A: The best recommendation is Anti-Hist.
 It specifically stabilizes mast cells and most report being able to eat more foods with fewer symptoms and have referred to this as their “miracle in a bottle”.

 Q: What is a good omega 3 supplement?A: I recommend this one for my histamine intolerant clients: EPA/DHA